 Multitasking is a big part of the game of basketball and this initial action works on that.
 Next, ask the simple question, "What are some of your favorite foods?" and spend two minutes fielding answers.

-This is a simple question everyone knows the answer to; always be sure, however to get everyone's input, the first step to achieving buy-in to your coaching.
+This is a simple question everyone knows the answer to; always be sure, however to get everyone's input; it is the first step to achieving buy-in to your coaching.